Servotronics, Inc. (SVT): History, Ownership, Mission, How It Works & Makes Money

 Vision statement

-• Succeed Together: Together we are stronger, delivering more success through shared goals and mutual support.
+• Succeed Together: Deliver more success by collaborating through shared goals.

-• Find a Better Way: We innovate and improve continually, fostering an environment where new approaches are welcome.
+• Find a Better Way: Innovate and improve continually, fostering an environment for new approaches.

 Servotronics, Inc. (SVT) How It Works